 - Pharmacy Management and Professional Leadership: Topics to help manage the pharmacy, lead the team, and develop as an individual.

-To help you more efficiently plan your time, we've categorized the content of the education sessions into three levels of expertise:
+To help you more efficiently plan your time, education sessions are categorized into three levels of expertise:

 - Level 1: Baseline knowledge of the subject area is required.
 The information presented will be a primer on the topic and appropriate for a wide range of pharmacists.

-- Level 3: Substantial knowledge of and experience with the subject area will be necessary to achieve a full understanding of the information presented.
+- Level 3: Substantial knowledge and/or specialty experience with the subject area will be necessary to achieve a full understanding of the information presented.
 These educational offerings will focus on expanding current expertise.

 - Knowledge-based activities are designed to enhance or add to pharmacists' or technicians' knowledge of a topic; mostly didactic sessions.